AI Regulation

 China’s AI regulation is not as strict as one may think.
 China does want to maintain state control more than in the EU or the US, but not at the expanse of developing a technology they want to dominate in the world by 2030.
-In this article, I explore this conundrum and explain how AI regulation in China could be a model for other countries.
-The potential for China’s influence over global AI regulation certainly shouldn’t be dismissed.
+Let’s explore this conundrum and explain how AI regulation in China could be a model for other countries.
+The potential for China’s influence over global AI regulation cannot be dismissed.

 The Chinese government has made clear the goal for China to become the global AI leader by 2030.
 In this race for AI domination, China is mainly battling against the US.
 The fight happens not only on research output, but also on export restrictions and espionage, to protect national security.